 Boixo and Lidar collaborated with Tameem Albash, postdoctoral research associate in physics at USC Dornsife; Federico Spedalieri, computer scientist at ISI; and Nicholas Chancellor, a recent physics graduate at USC Dornsife.
 Their findings have been published in Nature Communications.

 The news comes just two months after the Quantum Computing Center’s original D-Wave processor — known commercially as the Rainier chip — was upgraded to a new 512-qubit Vesuvius chip.
 The computing center, which includes a magnetically shielded box that is kept frigid (near absolute zero) to protect the computer against decoherence, was designed to be upgradable to keep up with the latest developments in the field.

 The new Vesuvius chip at USC is currently the only one in operation outside of D-Wave.
-A second such chip, owned by Google and housed at NASA’s Ames Research Center in Moffett Field, Calif., is expected to become operational later this year.
+A second such chip, owned by Google and housed at NASA’s Ames Research Center in Moffett Field, California, is expected to become operational later this year.

 Next, the USC team will take the Vesuvius chip for a test drive, putting it through the same paces as the Rainier chip.